nf-core/taxprofiler/docs/developing.md

 - [ ] Updated `test*.config`s
   - [ ] Added `database_vX.X.csv` to all test configs (only once per release with first profiler!)
   - [ ] Added `run_<profiler>` to test configs (where applicable)
+- [ ] Add nf-test file and snapshot.
+See [nf-test specifications](#new-nf-test-procedure-and-specifications) for more information.
 - [ ] Test(s) pass

 ## Outside of pipeline repository